decasteljau/waapi-text-to-speech/readme.md

-# Hello Wwise - Typescript Sample
+# Text To Speech From Wwise
 ## Overview

 This samples demonstrates how to generate WAV files from a text-to-speech from Wwise directly.